Successful Patch through Patch operation to cover off-depth perforations

 After a previous split casing repair with Saltel Patch, a second one was successfully installed to isolate off-depth perforations.

-A first casing patch (17.5m 5.5in reinforced) was set last November 2017 at 3,000ft across a split casing.
+Large Drift ID clearance allows Patch through Patch operation, to cover off-depth perforations.
+A first casing patch (17.5m 5.5in reinforced) was set last November 2017 at 3,000ft across a casing split.
 The stainless steel expandable inner-lining was combined with a cement squeeze to increase its mechanical resistance to frac pressures).
 Amongst the many original qualities of this expandable steel patch is the large ID, making it possible to run perforating guns, plugs, or other tools through the set Patch.
 During the wellbore preparation before a frac, the perforating gun fired off depth below the first patch.